Spectre of capital flight slows China FX reform drive

 There are signs that some money is already leaving China.

-China's trade and foreign direct investment (FDI) surpluses totalled $181 billion in the six months ending October, official data shows.
+China's trade and foreign direct investment (FDI) surpluses totalled $181 billion (111 billion pounds) in the six months ending October, official data shows.

 But Chinese banks, including the central banks, purchased only about $32 billion in this period, while firms kept another $53 billion onshore without converting it to local currency.